-A postdoctoral position in the Medical Physics Division of the Department of Radiation Oncology, Medical College of Wisconsin is available immediately for individuals who have recently received a Ph.D in medical physics, biophysics, physics or engineering.
-The position will emphasize on research initially with possibility of entering the Medical Physics Residency program for clinical training.
-In addition, a CAMPEP-accredited Medical Physics Certificate can be earned for a candidate without formal Medical Physics graduate training.
-The research will be focused on developing technologies for online adaptive radiotherapy.
-Knowledge in areas of radiation physics, medical imaging including CT and MRI, and computer programing is helpful.
+A postdoctoral position in the Medical Physics Division of the Department of Radiation Oncology at the Medical College of Wisconsin, is available immediately for an individual who has recently received a Ph.D in medical physics, biophysics, physics or engineering.
+The position will emphasize on research initially with the possibility of entering the Medical Physics Residency program for clinical training.
+In addition, a CAMPEP-accredited medical physics certificate can be earned by a candidate without formal medical physics graduate training.
+The research will be focused on developing technologies for adaptive radiotherapy.
+Knowledge in areas of radiation physics, medical imaging, machine learning and/or radiomics is helpful.

 About Medical College of Wisconsin

 Medical College of Wisconsin is a major private, academic institution dedicated to leadership and excellence in education, research and patient care.
 The Department of Radiation Oncology has full spectrum of radiation therapy equipment.
-Currently, there are 19 radiation oncologists, 16 faculty/staff physicists and over 10 postdocs/residents within the Medical Physics Division.
-The departmental educational programs include CAMPEP accredited Medical Physics Residency and Certificate programs.
-The MCW has strong biophysics and medical imaging research programs available for collaboration.
+Currently, there are 20 radiation oncologists, 17 faculty/staff physicists and over 10 postdocs/residents within the medical physics division.
+The departmental educational programs include CAMPEP accredited medical physics residency and certificate programs.
+The Medical College of Wisconsin has strong biophysics and medical imaging research programs available for collaboration.

 Physics Today Jobs has listings for the latest assistant, associate, and full professor roles, plus scientist jobs in specialized disciplines like theoretical physics, astronomy, condensed matter, materials, applied physics, astrophysics, optics and lasers, computational physics, plasma physics, and others!
 Find a job here as an engineer, experimental physicist, physics faculty, postdoctoral appointee, fellow, or researcher.